Day of the Dupes

 In November 1630, the political relations between the cardinal and the queen mother, the Italian-born Marie de' Medici, reached a crisis.
-In a stormy scene on 10 November, in the Luxembourg Palace, Marie de' Medici and the cardinal met in the king's presence.
+In a stormy scene on 10 November in the Luxembourg Palace, Marie de' Medici and the cardinal met in the king's presence.
 The queen mother demanded the cardinal's dismissal, declaring that the king had to choose between him and her.

-No immediate decision came from this conference, but the king retired to his hunting lodge in Versailles.
-Richelieu seems to have believed that his political career was over, but the intercession of influential friends saved the minister from impending disgrace.
+No immediate decision came from this conference, but the king retired to his hunting lodge in Versailles without saying a word or looking at Richelieu.
+This led the cardinal to believe that his political career was over, but the intercession of influential friends convinced the minister he could salvage himself from his seemingly impending disgrace.
 While the apartments of the Luxembourg Palace were thronged by the cardinal's enemies celebrating his fall, Richelieu followed the king to Versailles, where the monarch assured him of continued support.
 Marie eventually exiled herself to Compiègne.

 The "Day of the Dupes," as this event was called, marks the complete restoration of the cardinal to royal favor.

 In literature

 A historical novel by Stanley J. Weyman, Under the Red Robe (adapted into film in 1915, 1923 and 1937) concerns the Day of the Dupes.
-The Day of the Dupes also forms the plot in Alexandre Dumas' novel The Red Sphinx.
+The Day of the Dupes also forms part of the plot in Alexandre Dumas' unfinished novel The Red Sphinx.